percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 framework utilizes a DTLS-SRTP [@!RFC5764] association between an endpoint and the Key  Distributor.
-To establish this association, an endpoint will send DTLS-SRTP messages to the Media Distributor which will then forward them to the Media Distributor as defined in [@!I-D.jones-perc-dtls-tunnel].
+To establish this association, an endpoint will send DTLS-SRTP messages to the Media Distributor which will then forward them to the Key Distributor as defined in [@!I-D.jones-perc-dtls-tunnel].
 The Key Encryption Key (KEK) (i.e., EKT Key) is also conveyed by the Key Distributor over the DTLS association to endpoints via procedures defined in PERC EKT [I-D.ietf-perc-srtp-ekt-diet].